cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 ### Template

-template is used to <font color=red> describe the endstate of the infrastructure either provisioning or changing </font>
+template is used to <font color=OrangeRed> describe the endstate of the infrastructure either provisioning or changing </font>
 1. after created, upload it to CloudFormation using S3
 2. CloudFormation reads the template and makes the API calls
-3. the resulting resources are called a <font color=red> Stack </font>
+3. the resulting resources are called a <font color=OrangeRed> Stack </font>

 CloudFormation template
 - create templates to launch, configure, and connect AWS resources